Wider Access Programme 2019-2020: Guidance for Community Groups and Services

 - who are willing to progress, through individual learning plans, developing their capacity to thrive.

-Typically these are groups which need the support of a smaller class sizes to ensure learners receive additional tutor attention and who are most comfortable learning in a familiar and local setting (a community venue).
+Typically these are groups which need the support of a smaller class sizes (12 to 14 rather than the 18 to 20 expected in main campus provision) to ensure learners receive additional tutor attention and who are most comfortable learning in a familiar and local setting (a community venue).

 Community partner requirements